 LEGEND

-- Continue your treatment. - Continue your treatment and contact your healthcare team as soon as possible (diarrhea, nausea). - Stop your treatment and contact your healthcare team as soon as possible (numbness or tingling of the hands and feet, skin problems). - Stop your treatment and contact your healthcare team without delay or go to the Emergency Room.
+- Continue your treatment. - Continue your treatment and contact your healthcare team as soon as possible. - Stop your treatment and contact your healthcare team without delay or go to the Emergency Room.

 Refer to the information sheet for more details